raingerber/data-point/packages/data-point/README.md

 ### <a name="object-reducer">ObjectReducer</a>

-ObjectReducers are plain objects where the values are TransformExpressions.
+ObjectReducers are plain objects where the values are ReducerExpressions.
 They're used to aggregate data or transform objects.

 **Transforming an object:**